HangfireIO/Hangfire/docs/users-guide/background-methods/performing-recurrent-tasks.rst

    RecurringJob.AddOrUpdate(() => Console.Write("Easy!"), Cron.Daily);

 This line creates a new entry in the storage.
-Special component in HangFire Server (see :doc:`../background-processing/processing-background-jobs`) will check the recurring jobs on a minute-based interval and enqueue them as fire-and-forget jobs, so you can track them as usual.
+Special component in Hangfire Server (see :doc:`../background-processing/processing-background-jobs`) will check the recurring jobs on a minute-based interval and enqueue them as fire-and-forget jobs, so you can track them as usual.

 The ``Cron`` class contains different methods and overloads to run jobs on a minutely, hourly, daily, weekly, monthly and yearly basis.
 But you can use `CRON expressions <http://en.wikipedia.org/wiki/Cron#CRON_expression>`_ to specify more complex schedule: